Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 We drove past the entrance to Mossy Cave a few times during our stay at the nearby Bryce Valley KOA Campground.

-As the parking area appeared to be busy each time we drove by, this telegraphed an indication that this was a popular spot.
-During our first day in the area, we hiked the Fairyland Loop Trail at Bryce Canyon National Park.
+As the small parking area appeared to be busy each time we drove by, this telegraphed an indication that this was a popular spot.ย ย During our first day in the area, we hiked the Fairyland Loop Trailย at Bryce Canyon National Park.
 We chose to stop at Mossy Cave during the early morning of our second day in the area.

 What You’ll Find at Mossy Cave

-When you arrive at Mossy Cave, you’ll find a small parking lot and a short hiking trail that leads to the cave.
-Walking along the trail, you’ll be surrounded by stunning red rock formations and towering cliffs.
+When you arrive at Mossy Cave, you’ll find a small parking lot on the side of the road off UT-12.
+From there, you’ll find aย short hiking trail that leads to the small cave.ย Walking along the trail, you’ll be surrounded by stunning red rock formations and towering cliffs.
 The trail is well-maintained and easy to navigate, making it suitable for all ages and skill levels.

 Mossy Cave Trailhead